Special Educational Needs

 How are parents of children with SEND supported and involved in the child’s provision?

-Individual Education Plans (IEPs) and SEND Support Plans are written by the class teacher and SENCo after discussion with the parents and child.
-They are reviewed at least 3 times a year.
+Individual Education Plans 'IEPs' (a document which identifies the provision needed, sets realistic targets and monitors progress) are written by the class teacher and SENDCo after discussion with the parents and child.
+They are reviewed at least termly.

-Education, Health Care Plans (EHCPs) are reviewed annually, with short term outcomes reviewed on a termly or half-termly basis.
+Education, Health and Care Plans 'EHCPs' (a legal document that outlines a child's needs and the support they need to achieve their goals), are reviewed annually, with short term outcomes reviewed on a termly or half-termly basis.

 How are children supported with transition?

-There are a number of events that take place during the year, but especially in the Summer term which aim to smooth the transition to the Middle schools through activities and shared learning.
-Additional visits can be arranged for those children who need them.
+There are a number of events that take place during the year, but especially in the summer term.
+These events aim to smooth the transition to the middle schools through planned activities, visits and shared learning.
+Additional visits can be arranged for those children who may benefit from them.

-There is also close liaison between class teachers within St. Mary's to aid transition from one class / year group to the next, with support plans and activities put in place if applicable.
+The SENDCos liaise with pre-school and middle school staff to discuss the individual needs of children transitioning between settings.
+There is also close liaison between class teachers within St. Mary's to aid transition from one class to the next.

 Please follow this link for information on the Local Offer provided by Central Bedfordshire -